OCA/project/project_task_personal_stage_auto_fold/readme/CONFIGURE.md

-The task stages "Done" and "Canceled" must match the same name as the equivalent personal stages.
+The task stages "Done" and "Cancelled" must match the same name as the equivalent personal stages.

-The checkbox “Closing stage” must be checked in the stage configuration.
+The checkbox “Folded in Kanban” must be checked in the stage configuration.